 The unique advantage of E7018 is that it contains low levels of hydrogen.
 Hydrogen inside the heat-affected zone (HAZ) of hardened steel can cause cracking if it takes heavy stress.
 HAZ is the discolored area next to the bead.

 Low-carbon steel cannot get hard enough to experience hydrogen cracking, except if it is thicker than 0.75″ (19mm).
 All other carbon steels with higher amounts of carbon or alloying elements can get hard when welded and need low-hydrogen rods.

-However, low-hydrogen welding is a strict process.
+Low-hydrogen welding is a strict process.
 You must use the low-hydrogen rods within 4 hours from the moment you open the package.
-After that, you must redry them with special welding rod ovens.
+After that, you must redry them with special rod ovens.
 These ovens are very expensive.

-You can use E7018 rods at home for stronger than common general-purpose welds but not for low-hydrogen critical work.
+You can use E7018 rods at home for stronger general-purpose welds, but not for low-hydrogen critical work.
 Critical work is when the joint breaks and the results are injuries and heavy equipment damage, for example, repairing trailers and structural projects.

 How to choose the correct stick welding rod size?

 After you select the correct rod type, you choose the correct size.